Two-thirds of LGBT+ Britons say employers not committed to diversity

 “This research shows there is still a huge way to go,” said Iain Anderson, the executive chairman of Cicero, a public affairs company that represents many finance companies.

-“There is a tremendous amount of Jurassic behavior still around,” he added.
+“There is a tremendous amount of Jurassic behaviour still around,” he added.

 The issue was compounded by companies’ inability to distinguish between the various groups affected, said Vinay Kapoor, head of diversity and inclusion for BNP Paribas in the Americas.